Skip to main content

 In this procedure, a surgeon cuts through the skin to remove the lymph node.

-• If the doctor removes the entire lymph node, it is called an excisional biopsy
+• If the doctor removes the entire lymph node, it is called an excisional biopsy.

-• If a small part of a larger tumor or node is removed, it is called an incisional biopsy
+• If a small part of a larger tumor or node is removed, it is called an incisional biopsy.

 If the enlarged node is just under the skin, this is a fairly simple operation that can often be done with local anesthesia (numbing medicine).
-But if the node is inside the chest or abdomen, you will be sedated (given drugs to make you drowsy and relaxed) or given general anesthesia (drugs to put you into a deep sleep).
+But if the node is inside the chest or abdomen, you will also be sedated (given drugs to make you drowsy and relaxed) or you’ll be given general anesthesia (drugs to put you into a deep sleep).

-Needle biopsy: Needle biopsies are less invasive than excisional or incisional biopsies, but the drawback is that they might not remove enough of a sample to diagnose lymphoma (or to determine which type it is).
-Most doctors do not use needle biopsies to diagnose lymphoma.
-But if the doctor suspects that your lymph node is enlarged because of an infection or by the spread of cancer from another organ (such as the breast, lungs, or thyroid), a needle biopsy may be the first type of biopsy done.
+Most doctors don’t use needle biopsies to diagnose lymphoma.
+But if they suspect that a lymph node is enlarged because of an infection or by the spread of cancer from another organ (such as the breast, lungs, or thyroid), a needle biopsy may be the first type of biopsy done.
 An excisional biopsy might still be needed even after a needle biopsy has been done, to diagnose and classify lymphoma.

 There are 2 main types of needle biopsies: